Student Org Grant

 • Application must demonstrate a strong educational component that is aimed at educating the broader community about a particular subject

-• Event must be open to the entire University community with an emphasis on providing programming for participants or an audience comprised of currently enrolled U-M students
+• Event must be open to the entire university community with an emphasis on providing programming for participants or an audience comprised of currently enrolled U-M students

 • Foods that comply with building policies (M-dining and preferred vendors)